huanghuihui0904/huanghuihui.github.io/_pages/about.md

 Hi, I am **Huihui Huang** (黄慧惠), an undergraduate student at [SUSTech](https://www.sustech.edu.cn/en/).
 I am also a member of ARiSE lab, supervised by [Prof. Yuqun Zhang](https://zhangyuqun.github.io/index.html)

 My research interests are mainly in **Software Engineering**.
 I am excited to improve software systems’ reliability and scalability.
-Currently I have been exposed in research areas about **SCA** (Software Composition Analysis),**Binary Similarity Detection**, **Binary File Diffing Problem**, and would like to explore new topics related to them.
+Currently, I have been exposed to research areas about **SCA** (Software Composition Analysis), **Binary Similarity Detection**, **Binary File Diffing Problems**, and would like to explore new topics related to them.

-During 2023 fall, I will attend the [NGNE research program](https://www.nus.edu.sg/registrar/prospective-students/non-graduating/research) in [NUS](https://www.nus.edu.sg/) and research on **Programming Languages**, advised by [Prof. Umang Mathur](https://www.comp.nus.edu.sg/~umathur/)
+During 2023 fall, I will attend the [NGNE research program](https://www.nus.edu.sg/registrar/prospective-students/non-graduating/research) in [NUS](https://www.nus.edu.sg/) and research on **Programming Languages**, supervised by [Prof. Umang Mathur](https://www.comp.nus.edu.sg/~umathur/)

 ## Publication

 Working on it...